-- 7.3.
-Retirement or Death.
-The Contract shall be terminated upon the retirement or death of the Superintendent. - 7.4.
-Suspension.
+- IX.
+Termination and Nonrenewal of Contract.
+Termination or nonrenewal of this Contract or resignation under this Contract will be pursuant to Texas Education Code Chapter 21 and applicable Texas law. - X. Suspension.
 In accordance with Texas Education Code Chapter 21, the Board may suspend the Superintendent with or without pay during the term of this Contract for good cause as determined by the Board in accordance with applicable Texas law.